 That is nothing less than shameful.

-Our planet can easily sustain a well balanced human society, but
+Our planet can easily sustain well balanced human society.

-it cannot sustain perpetually increasing consumption, inequality and injustice.
+It cannot sustain perpetually increasing consumption, inequality and ignorance.

 We are heading straight for a mass extinction event,